Hiking, Fishing and Camping in Burnsville, N.C.

-Whether you’re hiking, fishing or camping in the mountains or attending a performance at Parkway Playhouse or coming to the Mt.
+Whether you’re hiking, fishing or camping in the mountains, attending a performance at Parkway Playhouse or coming to the Mt.
 Mitchell Crafts Fair or Carolina Mountains Literary Festival, there’s always a good day waiting for you in Burnsville, North Carolina, especially for travelers who like to discover their own journey.

 The Blue Ridge Parkway is the only access to Mount Mitchell State Park at Hwy 128 and milepost 355.
 It’s five miles to the summit.
-The Parkway was built by CCC labor in the 1930s.
+The Parkway was built by Civilian Conservation Corps labor in the 1930s.
 Workers used dynamite to blast tunnels through the mountains and carve a road through rough, remote terrain.
 The Parkway rises to an elevation over 5,000 feet as it passes through Yancey County.

-Enjoy a fun filled day on the water, catching the fish native to our mountains.
+Enjoy a fun-filled day on the water, catching the fish native to our mountains.
 We guarantee your fishing trip will be full of fish-catching experiences!

-Toe River, Carolina Hemlocks, and Black Mountain Campgrounds are all located off Highway 80 in the South Toe River area of Yancey County.
+Toe River, Carolina Hemlocks and Black Mountain campgrounds are all located off Highway 80 in the South Toe River area of Yancey County.
 Mount Mitchell State Park and Crabtree Meadows are accessed by the Blue Ridge Parkway.